-At Kia Ora Tai Chi, Jocelyn and her team of assistant instructors are all qualified to teach a number of Tai Chi for Health Institute programmes, including Tai Chi for Arthritis and Fall Prevention (TCAFP).
-TCAFP is a evidence-based programme, which has been clinically proven to improve strength and balance and to reduce falls.
+At Kia Ora Tai Chi, Jocelyn and her team of instructors teach a number of taiji, tai chi, qigong and SpinPoi programmes, including those especially designed to improve overall health, fitness, strength and balance and to reduce falls.

-A film crew from Counties Manukau Health (which includes the biggest hospital in South Auckland, Middlemore Hospital) filmed the Kia Ora Tai Chi team and student, Frank, to promote TCAFP as an approved exercise programme for the “Live Stronger for Longer” campaign.
+A film crew from Counties Manukau Health (which includes the biggest hospital in South Auckland, Middlemore Hospital) filmed the Kia Ora Tai Chi team and student, Frank, to promote tai chi for strength and balance as an approved exercise programme for the “Live Stronger for Longer” campaign.
 Check out the video below for Frank’s story:

-The linked postures and steps of any Tai Chi for Health programme, accompanied by deep breathing, can improve your overall well-being, balance and fitness and help to strengthen leg and core muscles.
+The linked postures and steps of any tai chi exercise, accompanied by deep breathing (qigong), can improve your overall well-being, balance and fitness and help to strengthen leg and core muscles.
 Tai chi is good for your body as well as your mind, and is helpful at reducing stress.

-Tai chi is becoming very popular around the world for health improvement, and for good reasons.
-Scientific studies show that tai chi can help manage chronic conditions such as arthritis, heart disease and diabetes.
+Tai chi and qigong have become very popular around the world for health improvement and for good reasons.
+Medical studies and clinical trials show that tai chi can help manage chronic conditions such as arthritis, heart disease and diabetes.
 In addition, it can improve immunity and reduce stress.
-In fact, tai chi can improve almost any aspect of health.

 Wave goodbye to the aches and pains of the gym and to wearing Lycra.
-Instead, slip into comfy clothes to say “Kia Ora” to tai chi and a better way to get fitter, healthier and to live stronger for longer.
+Instead, slip into comfy clothes to say “Kia Ora” to tai chi, qigong and SpinPoi for a better way to get fitter, healthier and to live stronger for longer.

 - A comprehensive review of health benefits of qigong and tai chi